makersall/toolkit/pages/30-smooth/05-why.md

 In the worlds of web and mobile, UX has had a deep and profound impact on how designers work.
 You can take courses in UX design, go to conferences about it, even get a job doing it.
 If a corporation, nonprofit, or government is serious about reaching their audience, they've got staff or consultants who live and breathe UX.
 As you know from surfing the web, not every site uses UX design.
 But for anybody serious about building a great front-end, UX is a critical tool in their arsenal.

-But when it comes to the programming languages and frameworks developers use to build these front-ends?
-The people who design these languages and frameworks rarely apply UX techniques to make it easier for your average person to use them.
+But for the programming languages and frameworks developers use to build these front-ends, it's a different story.
+The people who design these languages and frameworks rarely apply UX techniques to make it easier for your average person to be a developer.
 You don't need to spend much time reading code [that looks like this](https://codelabs.developers.google.com/codelabs/ar-with-webxr/#5):

 ```
   if (hits.length) {